ayushraaaj/scaleup/FEATURES.md

 - ✅ Edit Review
 - ✅ Delete Review
 - ✅ Mentor Rating Aggregation
-- ✅ Mentor Total Reviews & Completed Sessions Tracking
+- ✅ Mentor Total Reviews Tracking
+- ⏳ Mentor Completed Sessions Tracking (`totalSessions` exists in the schema but is not currently incremented)

 ---